Ceptolate

 kidney disease

-6. you have allergies to any other medicines, foods, dyes or preservatives
+have allergies to any other medicines, foods, preservatives or dyes.

 If you have not told your doctor about any of the above, tell them before you start taking CEPTOLATE.

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-azathioprine, tacrolimus and sirolimus, medicines used to suppress the immune system which can be used to prevent organ rejection after a transplant
+azathioprine, tacrolimus and sirolimus - medicines used to suppress the immune system which can be used to prevent organ rejection after a transplant

-isavuconazole, a medicine used to treat fungal infections
+isavuconazole - used to treat fungal infections

-antacids, medicines used to treat heartburn and indigestion
+antacids - used to treat heartburn and indigestion

-colestyramine, a medicine used to treat high cholesterol
+colestyramine - used to treat high cholesterol

-certain vaccines (especially live vaccines), medicines that work by causing your body to produce its own protection against an infectious disease
+certain vaccines (especially live vaccines) - medicines that work by causing your body to produce its own protection against an infectious disease

 These medicines may be affected by CEPTOLATE or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.

-Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking CEPTOLATE.

 Follow all directions given to you by your doctor or pharmacist carefully.
+They may differ from the information contained in this leaflet.

 How much to take